ripunjaysingh88/Benign-Malignant-Detection/README.md

 ## Conclusion

 .
-With the technique like transfer learning and data augmentation, we can achieve significant accuracy with the fewer data without overfitting our model.
+With the technique like transfer learning and data augmentation, we can further improve the performance without overfitting the model.

 .
 Model accuracy increased from 0.84 to 0.86.

 ## Reference
 https://www.tensorflow.org/tutorials/images/transfer_learning